kyledo67/Garden-of-Eden/README.md

 # Garden of Eden

-**Garden of Eden** is a website designed and developed for the TSA WebMaster competition alongside 2 friends.
-It won 3rd in regionals and semi-finalist in state.
+**Garden of Eden** is a website designed and developed for the Regionals Webmaster competition alongside 2 friends.
+It won 3rd in regionals and advanced to state.
 The prompt was to make a vegetarian restaurant that incorporates a farm-to-table approach.

 ## Project Goals
 - Make a cool website.